Hill’s Pet Doggy Boot Camp - the ‘how to’ guide

 As your dog has regular breaks, use the hula hoop yourself in the usual way.

-Place a series of poles on the ground, around 50 cm apart.
-Now all you have to do is run over the poles alongside your dog.
-To start with this will be easier with your dog on the lead but as you gain in experience you should be able to do this off-lead, as long as the boot camp is taking place in a safe, secure area.
+Place a series of poles on the ground, around 50cm apart.
+All you have to do now is run over the poles alongside your dog.
+To start with, this will be easier with your dog on the lead but as you gain in experience you should be able to do this off-lead, as long as the boot camp is taking place in a safe, secure area.

-As well as providing good aerobic exercise as you sprint, the poles encourage your dog to lift his feet up, building flexibility and helping with correct positioning of the feet during exercise.
+As well as providing good aerobic exercise as you sprint, the poles encourage your dog to lift their feet up, building flexibility and helping with correct positioning of the feet during exercise.

 Five minutes of running backwards and forwards will soon build speed and stamina and your dog will be having a whale of a time!